 - 5.1 Nomination Procedures and Notice.
 Prior to the election of Directors, the Board must, by written notice to all Members, solicit nominees.
 The solicitation must include the "Candidate and Director Qualifications" described above and provide general notice of the procedure and deadline for submitting a nomination.
 The deadline must be at least thirty (30) days after giving notice.
 Delivery of the solicitation must be given by individual notice, pursuant to Civil Code §4040, if individual notice is requested by a Member before the solicitation is given.
 Nominees must be listed as candidates on the ballot provided (i) they meet candidate and Director qualifications and (ii) their nomination is made prior to the date and time set for the close of nominations. - 5.2 Self-Nomination.
 Any qualified person may nominate himself or herself for election to the Board of Directors by submitting to the Association a written statement signed and dated by the person nominating himself or herself.
-The Association must set a cut-off date for the receipt of self-nomination statements, which date must be publicized in advance to the Members. - 5.3 No Write-Ins or Floor Nominations.
-Once nominations have been closed, no write-ins are allowed on ballots and no floor nominations can be made at the ballot counting meeting.
+The Association must set a cut-off date for the receipt of self-nomination statements, which date must be publicized in advance to the Members. - 5.3 Nominating Committee.
+As provided for in the Bylaws, a nominating committee may be appointed each year by the Board to solicit candidates to run for the Board and notify them of (i) the date for the close of candidate applications, (ii) the date for election of Directors, either at an annual meeting or by ballot without a meeting, (iii) and the qualifications to serve on the Board.
+Per Civil Code §5105(a), the nominating committee may not preclude qualified Members from nominating themselves.